panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md

 ## <a name="parameters"></a>Parametry
  `importer`
- [in] Ukazatel na rozhraní import metadat.
+ [in] A pointer to the metadata import interface.

  `fileName`
- [in] Ukazatel na název souboru.
+ [in] A pointer to the file name.

  `searchPath`
- [in] Ukazatel do cesty pro hledání.
+ [in] A pointer to the search path.

  `pRetVal`
- [out] Ukazatel, který je nastaven na vrácenou [isymunmanagedreader –](isymunmanagedreader-interface.md) rozhraní.
+ [out] A pointer that is set to the returned [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: